2009 Israeli legislative election: Unity Government 2012

-On 27 March 2012, the Opposition party Kadima called for leadership primaries, pitting its leader Tzipi Livni against Shaul Mofaz.
+On 27 March 2012, the opposition party Kadima held leadership primaries, pitting its leader Tzipi Livni against Shaul Mofaz.
 Mofaz won with 62% of the vote.
 Livni resigned from the Knesset in May 2012.

 Earlier, Netanyahu defeated his rival Moshe Feiglin, winning 77% of the vote in the primaries for the Likud leadership held on 31 January 2012.

 On the eve of 7 May 2012, after weeks of deliberation and rumours, Netanyahu called for an early general national election and proposed 4 September as the election day, a notion which seemed inevitable—but in a dramatic turn of events, that very night, he announced that he had forged a unity government with the Kadima Party, effectively retracting the earlier call for early elections.
 The next afternoon, Likud and Kadima signed a coalition agreement placing Kadima's 28 Knesset members in the government, with Mofaz appointed as Active Vice Premier (in case of Netanyahu's absence) and Minister Without Portfolio.
 This agreement bolstered the government to the widest government in Israel's history, with a coalition of 94 seats and an opposition of only 26.
 However, on 17 July, Kadima voted to pull out of the coalition—which, all the same, retained a majority of seats even without that party.
 The reduced coalition was now divided between nationalist groups, such as Yisrael Beiteinu, and Haredi groups, such as Shas, which are on opposite sides of the universal draft issue.
 This led some commentators to suggest that the coalition's complete break-up was imminent, and that new elections would take place by January 2013.